Effective marketing is absolutely essential to selling your home.

 The Pros and Cons of Listing Your Home on the MLS

-Today, there are hundreds of different multiple listing services all over the country.
+Today, there are hundreds of different local multiple listing services all over the country.
+In other words, there isn't a single, national MLS.

-Also, most MLS sites are syndicated with 100's of other real estate websites.
-This means that once your home is posted on the MLS, it will also go live on many other websites — increasing visibility tremendously.
-Lots of these websites actually only allow MLS listed homes on their site too, so you would have no other way to get your listing in front of their viewers unless you chose to list.
+All MLS listings are syndicated automatically to 100's of other real estate websites.
+This means that once your home is posted on the MLS, it will also go live on many other websites — such as Realtor.com, Trulia, Zillow, Redfin, etc. Lots of these websites actually only allow MLS listed homes on their site too, so you would have no other way to get your listing in front of their viewers unless you chose to list.

 Pro: Saving Time